MileHacker Logo

 Pekasam

-Fermented fish, usually freshwater species, preserved with rice, salt, and tamarind.
+Fermented fish, usually freshwater species, preserved served with rice, salt, and tamarind.
 Typically fried and served as a side dish with rice.

 Discover Pekasam in local markets and some Malay restaurants.